Azure/azureml-v2-preview/docs/overview/concepts/model.rst

 --------------

 Creating a model registers the model to your workspace under the specified name and version.
 You can create a model from a local file or directory.

-Run the following command to create a model.

 Create YAML config file, e.g. model.yml: